apache/flink/docs/ops/memory/mem_setup_tm.md

 {:.table-bordered}
 <br/>

-All of the components listed above can be but do not have to be explicitly configured for the local execution.
+All of the components listed above can be but do not have to be explicitly configured for local execution.
 If they are not configured they are set to their default values.
 [Task heap memory](#task-operator-heap-memory) and *task off-heap memory* are considered to be infinite (*Long.MAX_VALUE* bytes) and [managed memory](#managed-memory) has a default value of 128Mb only for the local execution mode.